 plants we have seen and their location.
 For many Journeys we have added a

-Pictures, links to pictures and links to Google Maps will help you to find
+Pictures and links to Google Maps will help you to finding

 the location of the recorded plant species.
 We will also give a list of the